 Ware and his wife have one daughter.
 When he finds free time, he makes music.

-As the Digital Content Coordinator, Christian Benavides oversees the creation of video, photos, graphics, as well as maintaining all social media channels for Texas Watch.
-He focuses on helping Texas tell their stories in order to protect their rights and families.
+As the Digital Content Director, Christian Benavides oversees the creation of videos, photos, graphics, as well as maintaining all social media channels for Texas Watch.
+He focuses on helping Texans tell their stories in order to protect their rights and families.

 During his time as a student in the Radio-Television-Film Department at the University of Texas at Austin, Christian began to venture into films that grappled with the issues of the time.
 His most recent project, "States & Avenues," a documentary about a recent UT graduate going back home to run for city council, was awarded a grant from KLRU in the inaugural digital maker's lab.
 In his spare time, Christian held different leadership positions in student organizations, including the University Filmmakers Alliance, Students of the World, and Women in Cinema.